-Membership on a board of directors, interests in state contracts and leases, participation in certain state benefit and loan programs, close economic associations, and representation of clients before state agencies must be disclosed within 30 days after the commencement of the interest or matter or on the date the person first becomes subject to the Legislative Ethics Act, whichever comes later.
+Membership on a board of directors, interests in state contracts and leases, participation in certain state benefit and loan programs, close economic associations, and representation of clients before state agencies must be disclosed within 30 days after the commencement of the interest or matter, or on the date the person first becomes subject to the Legislative Ethics Act, whichever comes later.

-Close economic associations for a legislative employee's spouse/domestic partner lobbyist must be kept current.
-The Ethics Act sets a 48-hour reporting deadline for any changes to the lobbyist's client list.
+A legislative employee's lobbyist spouse/domestic partner client list must be kept current.
+The Ethics Act requires changes to the lobbyist's client list be reported within 48 hours.